House Democrat moves to cut Attorney General Barr's budget by $50 million

 He complained that although Barr “could not find the time to testify” before his committee because of the coronavirus pandemic, the attorney general “took the time to tour the peaceful protests at Lafayette Park just minutes before riot police fired tear gas into the crowd.”

+A Justice Department spokesman said the Department informed the committee it would consider scheduling a committee appearance by Barr after the expiration at the end of June of current guidance requiring White House approval for such testimony.
+He added the Department also might be willing to discuss possible testimony by Barr’s deputy at a “a mutually agreeable date.”

-Reporting By Mark Hosenball; Editing by Bill Berkrot
+Reporting by Mark Hosenball in Washington; Editing by Bill Berkrot and Matthew Lewis